NOobSsam/Discord-Moderation-Bot/README.md

 ![Step six](https://i.imgur.com/dy7OSYW.png "Step six")

 ### 🗝 Step six, running your bot
-Run your bot by typing `node bot` into your powershell/cmd
+Run your bot by typing `node bot.js` into your powershell/cmd

 ### 🗝 Step seven, adding your bot to your server
 Use this link and replace **client_id_here** with your actual client ID